skz911/HamburgerOrderer/Reflektioner/MutualConclusion.md

 ## what we tested

+### why?
 We chose to test a function in the client application handling the cart functions, specifically the adding to the cart.
 We did this because the function is important for the project to work.

+### how often?

+This test is made to be done before any commit in the client-page to check if the current branch is working as it should.

+### if it doesnt work?

+If the tests come back unsuccessful we know that something in the project doesnt work.
+This is great since we can pause the commit and not push it up to the repo before it is fixed.

 ## how we tested